Sunny Afternoon (musical)

 Sunny Afternoon is a jukebox musical with music and lyrics by Ray Davies and a book by Joe Penhall.
-Based on the formation and career of the English rock band The Kinks, the musical was commissioned and produced by Sonia Friedman and made its world premiere in 2014 at the Hampstead Theatre, London, before transferring to the West End's Harold Pinter Theatre.
-Featuring songs by The Kinks, Sunny Afternoon includes their hits such as "Lola", "Waterloo Sunset", "You Really Got Me" and the musical's title song, "Sunny Afternoon".
+Based on the formation and career of the English rock band the Kinks, the musical was commissioned and produced by Sonia Friedman and made its world premiere in 2014 at the Hampstead Theatre, London, before transferring to the West End's Harold Pinter Theatre.
+Featuring songs by the Kinks, Sunny Afternoon includes their hits such as "Lola", "Waterloo Sunset", "You Really Got Me", and the musical's title song, "Sunny Afternoon".

 Background

-On 13 December 2013, producer Sonia Friedman officially confirmed that a musical based around the early life of Ray Davies and the formation of the band The Kinks would receive its world premiere at the Hampstead Theatre in spring 2014.
-The musical was named after the band's 1966 hit single "Sunny Afternoon," and features songs from the band's back catalogue.
-The musical has a book by Joe Penhall and is directed by Edward Hall, with choreography by Adam Cooper, set and costume design by Miriam Buether, lighting design by Rick Fisher, sound design by Matt McKenzie and musical direction by Elliott Ware.
+On 13 December 2013, producer Sonia Friedman officially confirmed that a musical based around the early life of Ray Davies and the formation of the Kinks would receive its world premiere at the Hampstead Theatre in spring 2014.
+The musical is named after the band's 1966 hit single "Sunny Afternoon" and features songs from the band's back catalogue.
+The musical has a book by Joe Penhall and was directed by Edward Hall, with choreography by Adam Cooper, set and costume design by Miriam Buether, lighting design by Rick Fisher, sound design by Matt McKenzie, and musical direction by Elliott Ware.

 Production history

-Original London production (2014-16)
+Original London production (2014–16)

-The show's premiere production began previews at the Hampstead Theatre in London, on 14 April 2014, with its official opening night on 1 May, booking for a limited run until 24 May 2014.
+The musical's world premiere production began previews at the Hampstead Theatre in London on 14 April 2014, with its official opening night on 1 May, booking for a limited run until 24 May 2014.

-In late June, it was confirmed that the production would transfer to the West End, beginning previews at the Harold Pinter Theatre on 4 October, with an official opening night on 28 October 2014.
+In late June, it was confirmed that the production would transfer to the West End, beginning previews at the Harold Pinter Theatre on 4 October, with an official opening night on 28 October.
 Tickets for the transfer went on sale on 30 June.
 Shortly after beginning previews the show extended booking to January, before quickly announcing another extension to 23 May 2015.
 On 14 November 2014, the cast appeared on the BBC's Children In Need, closing the show.
 The musical closed on 29 October 2016.

 A typical performance runs two hours and 45 minutes, including one interval.

-UK and Ireland tour (2016-17)
+UK and Ireland tours

 The production embarked on its first UK and Ireland tour opening at the Manchester Opera House in August 2016 ending at the Grand Opera House, Belfast in June 2017.

-A second UK and Ireland tour was due to open again at the Manchester Opera House in August 2020, however due to the COVID-19 pandemic was cancelled.
+A second UK and Ireland tour was due to open again at the Manchester Opera House in August 2020, but was canceled due to the COVID-19 pandemic.
+It was eventually announced to begin in Manchester from 10 October 2025, touring until May 2026.

+Chicago (2025)

+The production made its North American premiere at the Chicago Shakespeare Theater from March 21 running until April 27, 2025, also directed by Edward Hall.